cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/aws.md

 Also, the order of the outputs is not guaranteed.
 That makes it impossible to refer to output values through Cloudify's intrinsic functions (such as `get_attribute`).

-In order to address this, the plugin sets a runtime property by the name `outputs_as_dict`, which is a dictionary containing the output values.
+In order to address this, the plugin sets a runtime property by the name `outputs_items`, which is a dictionary containing the output values.
 This runtime property is only set if the `Outputs` key exists in CloudFormation's response.

-Considering the example above, `outputs_as_dict` would be set as follows:
+Considering the example above, `outputs_items` would be set as follows:

 ```yaml
 ip_address: 10.0.0.1